dn0sar/frontal_poc/README.md

     ```
   - Too low values will either produce a `segmentation fault` or will cause the program to wait indefinately.
 Try first to re-load the kernel module and relaunching the app in these cases, and if the errors keep happening increase the value of `SGX_STEP_TIMER_INTERVAL`.

 There are several other parameters that can be played with in [frontal/Makefile.config](frontal/Makefile.config).
-But the default ones should clearly show a high attack success probability.
+For instance, we added the possibility to also capture performance counters values alongside the timing information of each instruction.
+This can enabled by setting `PCM_ENABLED=1`.
+Details about the various parameters can be found at [frontal/README.md](frontal/README.md).
+The pre-set parameters should clearly show a high attack success probability.

 **Important:** If you get a log with several of the following messages:
 `[main.c] Caught fault 11!
 Restoring enclave page permissions.` Please make sure that CPU `CR4.UMIP` bit is unset.
 This is necessary for the code to run properly.